asweigart/programmedpatterns/README.md

 Contribute
 ----------

 Currently a lot of basic programming work is needed (in Python and other languages) to make Programmed Patterns work.
+If you submit a PR, you must agree to the contributor agreement and Code of Conduct.

 First, we need the solutions for all 468 patterns.
 Each solution is comprised of a `visX(n)` function that returns a multiline string for pattern *X* at iteration *n*, and a `numX(n)` function that returns a numeric count of the number of shapes in pattern *X* at iteration *n*.